 Mediterranean-style architecture is based on traditional Mediterranean

 building techniques.
-The goal of Mediterranean-style design is
+The goal of Mediterranean-style design is to build

-climate in the Mediterranean.
+in the Mediterranean.
 General features include shallow, sloping roofs

 using bright terra cotta roof tiles.
 The roofs overhang the walls--a

 feature used in the Mediterranean to provide extra shade.
 Most Mediterranean

 homes employ a courtyard in front of a house, as part of the driveway,

 or inside the floor plan.
 This encourages an open, breezy feel.

 Mediterranean architecture includes lots of large, open arches and

 windows.
-These are designed to take advantage of any breeze coming though
+These are designed to take advantage of any breeze coming

-a bright, clean appearance.
+homes a bright, clean appearance.